-Japanese Silver Grass (Miscanthus sinensis) are popular, clump-forming, perennial, ornamental grasses that add interest in gardens year-round.
+Japanese Silver Grass (Miscanthus sinensis) is a popular, clump-forming, perennial, ornamental grass that adds interest in gardens year-round.
 The tall blades usually arch over to create a pretty cascading appearance.

 These versatile and easy-to-grow grasses make a great garden focal point.
 They also work well as privacy screening, border plants, or as an alternative to hedging.
 The feathery plumed seed heads generally appear from late summer to early fall, but, even without the plumes, the upright stems still look good throughout the winter.

 They're very popular and available in a wide variety of cultivars with differing heights and color shades.
 They're most commonly found in silver tones, but pink, purple and red shades are also available.
 Some of the dwarf cultivars don't even reach up to one meter in height, but most are taller, with some growing to be over ten feet tall.